 There are loaner bikes and smartphones, a seriously cool industrial-chic vibe, helpful staff, and a 24/7 market lobby – but the concept here is truly to immerse yourself in Eindhoven…and no to waste time with hotel breakfasts when there are so many fabulous coffee shops and cafes right on your doorstep.

 The dishes are vegetable-heavy and therefore change regularly to make the most of fresh, seasonal ingredients.
-Light pasta dishes, salads bursting with flavor and savory meat options mean that basically everything on the menu will tempt you, although you’d better leave room for dessert with options like basil panna cotta.
+Light pasta dishes, salads bursting with flavor, and savory meat options mean that basically everything on the menu will tempt you.
+However, you’d better leave room for dessert with options like basil panna cotta.
 High-quality wine to go with it and being surrounded by art make this an experience to remember.

 The permanent exhibition at the Van Abbe Museum includes work by Picasso and Kandinsky; there are also always temporary exhibitions by a range of current artists bringing their own personal touch to the art scene of Eindhoven.
 The café is great, as well (not that we’re always thinking about food, honest!).

-The TAC (Temporary Art Centre) provides a space and a platform for an incredible range of up-and-coming artist, aspiring theatre directors and young people experimenting with performance and culture.
+The TAC (Temporary Art Centre) provides a space and a platform for an incredible range of up-and-coming artists, aspiring theatre directors, and young people experimenting with performance and culture.
 It’s stuff like this that really makes you fall in love with Eindhoven; they appreciate established artists but also promote and support new ones.

-Apart from cheese and, of course, flowers, the market also offers olives, fruit and vegetables, sweets, baked goods and hand-crafted products as well.
-Walking along the paths and peering at all the delights sold at the various stalls is a wonderful way to soak up Eindhoven life and pretend to be a local for a bit.
+Apart from the cheese and, of course, flowers, the market also offers olives, fruit and vegetables, sweets, baked goods, and hand-crafted products as well.
+Walking along the paths and peering at all the delights sold at the various stalls is a wonderful way to soak up Eindhoven’s life and pretend to be a local for a bit.

 Now you're all set and prepared to explore our big wide world, why not sort out everything else out all in one go?
 If necessary for your travel plans make sure you have brought proper travel insurance, protected your privacy by getting a secure VPN, compared all the top hotel booking sites to find just what you're after, reserved an unbeatable rental car price and - of course - booked the best flight deals!